opendocsg/slw-judgments-backfill/2012_SGHC_14/report.md

 _Contract_

 [LawNet Editorial Note: The appeal to this decision in Civil Appeal No 4 of 2012 was dismissed by the Court of Appeal on 24 May 2012.
-See [2012] SGCA 55.]
+See <span class="citation">[2012] SGCA 55</span>.]

 19 January 2012 Judgment reserved.